syaffers/fixer/README.md

 fixer
 =====

 Crappy program to convert infix/postfix/prefix strings to their counterparts.
+Written in plain ANSI C using a stack and bunch of pointers and the likes.
+This is written as an exercise just so I can sharpen my more-than-rusty C therefore it's probably not well optimized.
+Hey, we all grow old okay?

-Basically it converts
+Basically it converts:

 + Infix to Postfix or Prefix or both
 + Postfix to Prefix or Infix or both